EPIC-guide/epic-guide.github.io/_middle/epfl_infrastructure.md

 order: 20
 ---

-_Fun fact: the name of the Tequila authentication system is a French pun: "T'es qui, là ?"_

 ## Rooms, occupancy, and booking

 If you need the map of a room, find it on plan.epfl.ch and scroll down in its properties,